 If you were driving your vehicle when you were in a car accident, you might be compensated for the cost of repairs your vehicle needs.
-If the cost of repairs is more than the cost of the vehicle, you might be compensated for the cost of a replacement vehicle.
+If the repairs cost more than the vehicle, you might receive compensation for a vehicle replacement.

 Pain and Suffering

 Pain and suffering is a non-economic damage.
 It does not have a set monetary value attached to it.
 When you are in a car accident, you can experience mental and physical pain as a result.
-Your pain and suffering can be taken into account when determining what would be fair compensation for your specific car accident.
+You must consider your pain and suffering when determining what would be fair compensation for your specific car accident.

 Loss of Income

 A car accident can cause a serious disruption in your life.
 Even minor injuries might cause you to miss time at work.
-If you had to miss work as a result of your car accident, you might be compensated for the loss of income.
+If you missed work due to your car accident, you might receive compensation for the loss of income.
 This might also include the time you had to take off for the accident itself and any recovery or medical treatment you needed as a result.

-Due to your injury, you might not be able to perform your normal household chores.
-You might be compensated for the amount it would take to hire someone to come in and clean your home, do your dishes, complete yard work, and do laundry.
+Due to your injury, you might be unable to perform your normal household chores.
+You might receive compensation for the amount it would take to hire someone to come in and clean your home, do your dishes, complete yard work, and do laundry.

 You Might Be Able to Sue the Driver

-If you were injured by an uninsured driver and you did not elect to have uninsured motorist coverage, you might still be able to get compensation by suing the driver directly.
-While this is not ideal, it can help you get some of the compensation you might be entitled to collect.
+If an uninsured driver caused the accident and you did not elect to have uninsured motorist coverage, you might still receive compensation by suing the driver directly.
+While this is not ideal, it can help you collect some of the compensation you deserve.
 A car accident lawyer can help walk you through this process and discuss the pros and cons of this option.

 There are some downsides to suing the at-fault driver directly.
-Even if you win the lawsuit and are awarded compensation for your damages, the driver might not have the money or assets available to pay you.
-If this is the case, you will not get much, if any, of the compensation you are entitled to receive.
+Even if you win the lawsuit and receive compensation for your damages, the driver might not have the money or assets available to pay you.
+If this is the case, you will not get much, if any, of the compensation you should receive.